bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### ToString

 - `ToString` is a helper method that prints the error [codes](#code) and [messages](#message) in the following format:
-  - In the first line: all the [codes](#code) from [Codes](#codes) collection, coma separated.
+  - In the first line: all the [codes](#code) from [Codes](#codes) collection, comma separated.
     - If no [error codes](#code), the printing starts directly with the [messages](#message).
-    - If there is a line with error codes, its separated from the messages with the empty line.
+    - If there is a line with error codes, it's separated from the messages with the empty line.
-  - Each message is printed in the separate line, each one preceded with its [path](#path).
+  - Each message is printed in a separate line, each one preceded with its [path](#path).
     - In the root path, the message starts from the beginning of the line.
 - Order of the codes and messages are is guaranteed.